Orvieto Cathedral: Chapel of the Corporal

-At the centre of the chapel is the Reliquary of the Santo Corporale in silver, gilded silver and varicoloured translucent enamel containing the bloodstained corporal.
+Till the early 21st century, at the centre of the chapel stood the Reliquary of the Santo Corporale in silver, gilded silver and varicoloured translucent enamel containing the bloodstained corporal.
 This Gothic masterpiece, in the form of a triptych, was made by Sienese goldsmith Ugolino di Vieri between 1337 and 1338.
 It shows 24 scenes of the life of Christ and eight stories about the corporal.
+It has been moved to the Museo dell'Opera del Duomo located in the adjacent piazza.

 A martyred mayor

 The cathedral also contains the tomb of St. Pietro Parenzo.
 Appointed by Pope Innocent III as the city's mayor with a mandate to restore order, Parenzo's efforts were so successful that the Cathars (i.e., adherents of the Cathar heresy) murdered him in 1199.
 Thereafter, many related that, from asking Parenzo for his intercession at his tomb, God had granted them their request.
 As a result, people began flocking in pilgrimage to the Duomo in droves from throughout central Italy, and numerous miracles were reported.
 Parenzo quickly became honored as a saint.

 His remains were transferred to the cathedral after its construction.
 There is an oval window in the center of the altar through can be seen the small coffer which holds them.